 British-made turbine and generator technology and engineering expertise will be at the heart of the project, seeding a new global industry with significant export potential for UK manufacturers.
 The project will facilitate the creation of two new manufacturing facilities to be built in Wales, one for machining and pre-assembly of turbines and one for heavy fabrication of steel components.

 Swansea Bay Tidal Lagoon requires only the rate of bill payer support currently offered to nuclear, a 60 year established industry.
 But because the project is small, its overall cost to households is also small: potentially as low as 20-30 pence per household per year, on average.

 Economies of scale apply: large-scale lagoons generate cheaper power than small-scale lagoons.
 The larger projects being prepared to follow the pathfinder at Swansea Bay could generate the cheapest electricity of all new power stations in the UK.

-Research carried out by ComRes in May 2016 found that 84% of Conservative councillors and 83% of Conservative MPs are in favour of the project, which also features in the Conservative Party 2015 General Election manifesto.
+Research carried out by ComRes in May 2016 found that 84% of Conservative councillors and 83% of Conservative MPs are in favour of the project, which featured in the Conservative Party 2015 General Election manifesto.